Flower Mound, Texas: Counseling, Therapy, Nutrition, & Mindfulness Practice

 Our Counseling & Wellness Professionals | Flower Mound, Tx

-Our professionals include Licensed Professional Counselors, Psychologists, Dietitians, Nutritionists, Eating Disorder Specialists, and Mindfulness Practitioners.
-Their specializations include Cognitive Behavioral Therapy, Solution-Focused Brief Therapy, Christian Counseling, Couples & Marriage Counseling, EMDR Trauma Therapy, Trauma Therapy, Mediation Services (in cases of divorce conflict resolution, and co-parenting arrangements), Art Therapy, Family Systems Counseling, Motivational Interviewing, Person-Centered Therapy, Nutrition Counseling, Gottman Marriage Therapy, Prepare & Enrich Premarital Counseling, Play Therapy, Walk-and-Talk Therapy, Group Therapy, Adolescent (Pre-Teens & Teens) Counseling, Eating Disorder Assessments & Counseling, and overall wellness.
+Our professionals include Licensed Professional Counselors, Dietitians, Nutritionists, & Eating Disorder Specialists.
+Their specializations include Cognitive Behavioral Therapy, Solution-Focused Brief Therapy, Christian Counseling, Couples & Marriage Counseling, EMDR Trauma Therapy, Trauma Therapy, ADHD testing, Safe & Sound Protocol, Art Therapy, Family Systems Counseling, Motivational Interviewing, Person-Centered Therapy, Nutrition Counseling, Gottman Marriage Therapy, Prepare & Enrich Premarital Counseling, Play Therapy, Walk-and-Talk Therapy, Group Therapy, Adolescent (Pre-Teens & Teens) Counseling, Eating Disorder Assessments & Counseling, and overall wellness.

 All of our counselors are eclectic in their use of therapies/techniques.
 Meaning they are educated in many different techniques and tailor each individual client’s treatment based on their individual needs.
 Therapy is not a one-size fits all, so what works for one person may not work for another.